Kerasu/Home-Lab/README.md

 ## Steps

-- <a href="https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware+Workstation+Pro">Download VMware Workstation (this has changed recently in 2024 after I made this lab, you now require a Broadcom account)</a>
+- <a href="https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware+Workstation+Pro">Download VMware Workstation [this has changed recently in 2024 after I made this lab, you now require a Broadcom account]</a>
+- <a href="https://www.microsoft.com/en-us/software-download/windows11">Download Windows 11 ISO for VMWare </a>
+- <a href="https://www.kali.org/get-kali/#kali-platforms">Download Kali Linux for VMWare [Stable version preferably] </a>